-In my personal quest for finding truth in original historic locations, I am trying to list the various reasonings or motivations in order of likelihood (military motivation) and by % of today’s officially documented truth:
+In my personal quest for finding truth in original historic locations, I am trying to list the various reasonings or motivations, for the US Army Push Eastwards, in order of likelihood (military motivation) and by % of today’s officially documented truth:

 - the official German state treasure (gold, foreign reserves, antiques, art, etc.) was safeguarded here and looted by the US (in the Merkers mine) 100% true

 - the German underground central communications headquarter and cable crossroad “Amt 10” or “Olga” was located here (near Arnstadt) 100% true

 - the NS secret service SD “Sicherheitsdienst” secret headquarter was located here (in Hopfengrund near Arnstadt) 100% true

 - the atomic research team around Prof. Diebner had developed enriched uranium for an atomic bomb (in Stadtilm) 100% true